teutzue/LSD-Report/README.md

 ![](https://github.com/teutzue/LSD-Report/blob/master/Picture5.png)

 Unfortunately we didn't meet the requirement that only people with 500 or more karma points can downvote.
 This was due to the fact that we didn't have time to implement this feature.
-We are aware that it could be solved through a query that checks how many karma points does user have and returning false when he/she doesn&#39;t have enough points.
-Unfortunately this would require few small changes in database design and we didn&#39;t have time for that.
+We are aware that it could be solved through a query that checks how many karma points does user have and returning false when he/she doesn't have enough points.
+Unfortunately this would require few small changes in database design and we didn't have time for that.

 When developing the front-end of the project everything went according to plan except we did not anticipate for the need of CloudFront.
 The reason for which we needed CloudFront was for when an end user would try to access an endpoint which was not registered in the API the user would be redirected to a 404 error landing page.
 This was something that we did not want users to encounter, especially as we were redirecting using the front-end rather than the server.
 This meant that when a user would refresh the page on any URL other than the base url the user would then be redirected to the 404 landing page as all routes were stored in the front-end rather than the server.
 All CloudFront does is redirect any 404 error to the base URL and then allows the front-end to take care of the rest of the routing.